FERNman/drimble/README.md

 The default password for both the key and the store is `android`, the default alias is `androiddebugkey`.

 Then, run `flutter build appbundle --release` to build the release version.

+## Releasing a new version

+All our release management is done using `fastlane` to ensure consistency across machines.

+Beta versions are released using Firebase App Distribution.

+### iOS

+Navigate into the iOS directory and run `fastlane beta`.
+This should build and release the app to Firebase App Distribution.

+### Android

+Navigate into the Android directory and run `fastlane beta`.
+This should build and release the app to Firebase App Distribution.